Alan-Izarraras/argDFE/Readme.md

 Need to check if this needs compilation or if executable already works

 ## Getting started

 argDFE is divided in three modules. which can be used independetly from each other.
+These modules can be run on a SLURM cluster management scheduling system and can be adapted to run on other cluster management scheduling systems for high performance computing environments (HPCs).
+EmpiricalData formats the input, ABC_Demography does demographic inference and finally argDFE runs likelihood inference on different DFEs given a demographic model.

+- EmpiricalData
 - ABC_Demography
-- FitnessEffects
-- EmpiricalData
+- argDFE

 ### ABC_Demography

+This module provides an ABC algorithm to infer the past demographic history of a population.
+The demographic history that is currently inferred consists of three parameters.

+- A past population size N0
+- A present day population size N1
+- A time t when the population size changes from N0 to N1.

-This module samples demographic parameters from a prior distribution and computes a statistic derived from a coalescent matrix (number of lineages at different time points) which measures the difference from each simulated demography according to the random draw of the parameters and an observed coalescent matrix (e.g. The coalescent matrix for a set of synonymouse sites in the genome).
+This module samples demographic parameters from a prior distribution, simulates a set of genealogies, and computes the probability of having a certain number of lineages at different time points T in those genealogies.
+Those probabilities are then compared to the probabilities observed in a certain dataset via a distance statistic (D).
+The probabilities observed in a particular dataset will be referred to as the “observed matrix” and will be present in a file called "observed_count_matrices.txt" and "observed_probability_matrices.txt" present in the folder

+	argDFE/ABC_Demography/Data/Parameters/Output/matrices/observed_matrices/

-The observed matrix can be generated using the EmpiricalData module, using data from the 1k genomes project via Relate to inference of the ARG.
+The observed matrix can be generated using the EmpiricalData module.
+We show an example of how to do this using data of genealogies inferred from the 1K genomes project via Relate.
 Observed data can also be simulated using stdpopsim (slim-based) or using PReFerSim to test theoretical scenarios.

-This ABC approach benefits from extensively sampling from a prior.
-In practice we note than around 10,000 samplings (random seeds) of the prior are enough to yield good inferences of demography.
+ABC approaches benefit from extensive sampling from a prior.
+In the scenarios we tested we found that simulating around 10,000 sampled parameters (random seeds) of the prior are enough to yield reasonable inferences of demography.
+We also found that retaining the samplings where the distance statistic is less or equal to 0.01 is sufficient to obtain reasonable results.
+In the scenarios we tested we tried adjusting the priors to obtain approximately 100 sampled parameter values where the distance statistic is less or equal to 0.01.
+These sampled parameter values constitute the posterior distribution.
-Although this may depend on the dataset being used.

-After the simulations are done after your target number of sampling seeds, the results of the distance statistic are stored in
-	ABC_Demography/Data/Parameters/Output/DemoRun/DemographyReport.txt"
-where each line on this file corresponds to an independent sampling of the prior according to a random seed.
-First column is PastSize, second column is PresentSize, third column is Generations, 4th column is the distance statistic value and the 5th column is the random seed.

-From this textfile a demographic model can be derived along with plots to visualize the posterior distribution.

-to run this module use:
+To run the ABC algorithm:

+	cd ABC_Demography/Script

 	sbatch -a 1-10 ABC_Demography.slurm "100 30000" "100 15000" "100 15000" 1.3e-8 8000000 40

-where SLURM_ARRAY_TASK_ID (the first range) corresponds to the number of iteration/runs of the ABC algorithm.
-The first two parameters are Past size, followed by present size, followed by the number of generations, followed by the mutation rate, followed by the total number of simulated sites, followed by a step number. where we make use of SLURM_ARRAY_TASK_ID to change random seeds and the value of each parameters are chosen as random picks from a provided min and max value as showin above.

-to generate a simulated observed data matrix to compare arbitrary scenarios to:

-	sbatch -a 1-10 ABC_Demography_FixedParameters.slurm 20000 10000 500 1.2e-8 1000000 100

-This runs a different script to put together a reference matrix to use as the observed comparison to run our ABC model.
-The main difference being that this script takes fixed parameter values.
+Where -a 1-10 corresponds to the number of runs of the ABC algorithm.
+In this example we are sampling 10 parameter values and calculating ten values for the distance statistic D. Those values are also the ten random seeds to draw and simulate parameter values with.
+We then provide three intervals inside the “” characters.
+The three intervals depict the prior distributions for the past population size (N0), present day population size (N1) and time (t) when the population size changes from N0 to N1.
+The three last numbers represent the mutation rate (in scientific notation), the total number of simulated sites (l = 8000000) which are devided by a step number (40) which will determine the number of sites that will result from each independent run, which is always a factor of l.
+Choosing the correct step size is a function of computational speed while maintaining statistical power.
+In practice the total number of simulated sites (l) comes from what was used to generate the "observed matrix" and a good target number of independent sites to run (l/step_size) is one above 30,000 sites.
+Because from here we find enough variation to sample the coalescent patterns that will resemble the "observed matrix".
+Independent site values above 30,000 (l/step_number) in theory provide more information but come at a computational time cost.
+All things considered simulating between 30,000 and 200,000 sites is reasonable but the decision will come from time/information tradeoff.

+The results from running this module can be found in:

+	ABC_Demography/Data/Parameters/Output/DemoRun/DemographyReport.txt

+Where each line in this file corresponds to one independent run of the ABC module and consists of 5 columns: Past size (NO), Present size (N1), Number of Generations (t), RandomSeed and the distance statistic (D).

+Finally, the results can be visualized and better inspected running the following script.

+	cd ABC_Demography/Script

+	Rscript Posterior_Calc.R

+Running this script once the ABC algorithm is done will generate boxplots and density curves of the prior and posterior distributions as well as generate a demogrpahic file constructed from the posterior dsitribution needed for argDFE inference.
+You can then make the decision of using this demographic file for argDFE inference if you are satisfied with the performance of your posterior distribution or choose to do more simulation or even modify prior disitrubtion values.

-The resulting matrices are outputted to
+Three aspects are particularly important to verify:

-	ABC_Demography/Data/Patameters/Output/matrices/observed_matrices/

-For dividing runs into different step sizes or paraleliing schemes we recommend not to run simulations with more than 100k sites at a time.
-Therefore if you want to simulate lets say 100M sites you are better off running 1000 runs of 100k sites.
-Since prefersim runs on infinite sites model, mutations are independent from one another and thus can be paralelized.
+- Check that the prior distribution is not narrow for a particular parameter.
+You can try to extend the upper limit of the prior distribution for this parameter if the posterior distribution does not seem to fall towards zero.
+- Check that the prior distribution is not too big for a particular parameter.
+You can try to reduce the upper and lower limit of the prior distribution if the posterior distribution values cluster on one parameter range that is very small and all of the simulations that fall outside of that range are discarded.
+We suggest reducing the upper and lower limits to include the area where most of the parameters are selected.
+- There might not be sufficient information to estimate one particular parameter value.
+When the posterior distribution extends towards the upper limits of the prior, extending the prior distribution further to look for convergence might not work (it might never converge).
+Nevertheless, the bulk of the posterior distribution should converge to a narrow range of values.

+More information on good practices to run ABC’s can be obtained on the ABCtoolbox manual (https://www.cmpg.iee.unibe.ch/software/software/abctoolbox/index_eng.html) or in literature reviews on ABC’s (https://pmc.ncbi.nlm.nih.gov/articles/PMC4297650/ , as an example).

 ### FitnessEffects